 Review carefully all the data and then press Place an order to confirm your order.
 Once you confirm it, the order will be in the Orders view until the market executes it.

-You can still cancel it from this view as long as it’s not executed.
+You can still cancel it from this view as long as it is not executed.
 Once it is possible, DEGIRO will execute your order on the market.
-After this, you won’t be able to cancel the order anymore.
+After this, you will not be able to cancel the order anymore.
 If you go to your portfolio view, you should have more shares of the VT ETF.

 If you can, do not buy a single share of an ETF when you can buy more.
 You should always buy at least 1000 CHF of an ETF to profit from the free ETF trade.
 I just did this as an example since I had 100 CHF on my account in cash ;)